liangrog/lmdo/README.md

 lmdo
 =========

-*A simple CLI tool for developing microservices using AWS Lambda*
+*A simple CLI tool for developing microservices using AWS Lambda function (python2.7) and managing logistic of AWS resources*

 Purpose